Job Description: Legal Nurse/Expert Nursing Practice Consultant

 Not all cases end in a guilty verdict, but every nurse should have malpractice insurance which includes attorney fees to defend themselves in the event that this happens to you.

-When the investigation is complete, the final report and all its evidence goes to an expert nurse consultant who reviews it and looks at it with nurse’s eyes.
+Once a complaint is received by the BRN and if the Board feels that the case has merit, it is assigned to a special investigator.
+The investigator may or may not have medical knowledge.
+Once the investigation is complete, the final report and all its evidence goes to an expert nurse consultant who reviews it and looks at it with nurse’s eyes.
 It is important to read through all of the material and come to your own conclusion because the investigator may not know the inner workings of the setting or nurse practices.
-Materials to be reviewed may include patient charts, MAR, interviews with witnesses, police reports, and photographs.
+Materials to be reviewed may include patient charts, MAR, interviews with witnesses, police reports, and photographs/videos.

 After reviewing the evidence, the expert nurse will come to a conclusion whether or not the Respondent acted as a normal competent nurse would have in that situation.
-It is not your job to investigate, only to review the materials that you have been provided.
-If you need more information, you must ask for it.

 Common cases involve alleged drug diversion, incomplete/inaccurate/poor charting and documentation practices, and questionable nursing practices.
 What is not charted is not done in our world.
 The world of nursing has entered the electronic age and with so many people apt to sue, it is very important to document like your license depends on it; because some day it may.